tmfksoft/img-reader/README.md

 # Does it hog RAM?
 It doesn't, only the file list is kept in memory.
 Raw file data is read off disk on demand when you try and access it.

+A possible performance improvement would be to read the file in chunks without reading the whole file into memory.
+It may speed up larger archive formats.

 # Code sample, please!
 ```
 const reader = new IMGReader(path.join(__dirname, "..", "cutscene.img"));